 1. Bundle your trip

 These days, most people book hotel rooms using a travel search engine, such as Travelocity or Expedia.
 To save money with these websites, try bundling your trip.
 That is, book your hotel room, rental car, and/or flight together as a package.
 This will usually save you a significant amount of money over booking each component of your trip separately.
 Many times, these online travel companies will give you a discount, sometimes even a free night or two, by booking a package.

 2. Be flexible

 Flexibility in your vacation planning is one of the easiest ways to save a ton of money on all aspects of your trip.
 Hotel rooms are no exception.
 If you can, play around with your dates and location.
 You may very well find that you can save money on a hotel room by simply adjusting your dates by a day or two.
 By avoiding holidays and special events in your destination city, you can get a better selection of hotel rooms at much lower better prices.

-Additionally, by being open minded about the neighborhood in which you stay, you may be able to save quite a bit on your accommodations.
-For instance, my husband and I stayed a block outside of Times Square on our trip to New York City and want to stay in Times Square, try booking a hotel that is a block or two outside of Times Square.
-Similarly, hotels on the edge of the French Quarter are usually cheaper than those on Bourbon Street.
-This could save you a bundle without compromising your desire to be near the action.
+Additionally, if you can be open minded about the neighborhood in which you stay, you may be able to save quite a bit on your accommodations.
+For instance, my husband and I stayed a block outside of Times Square on our trip to New York City and saved a fortune on our hotel room.
+We did the same thing in New Orleans.
+We stayed at a hotel on the edge of the French Quarter, which was a lot cheaper than those on Bourbon Street.
+This one tip could save you a bundle without compromising your desire to be near the action.

 3. Sign up for a rewards program